This basic poached whole chicken recipe is one of the easiest yet most rewarding and cost-effective nutritious food you can make in your kitchen.

 - Then add enough water to cover the whole chicken with a depth of two inches.

 - Add one tablespoon of salt.

 - Cover the pot and bring to a boil on medium/high heat.
-When the water has come to a boil, lower the heat to a very slow but steady simmer—a few bubbles should rise now and then steadily but gently.
+As soon as the water has come to a boil, immediately lower the heat to a very slow but steady simmer—a few bubbles should rise now and then steadily but gently.
 Then partly cover the pot.

 - Cook for about 60 to 90 minutes or until the chicken is fully cooked and the meat almost falls off the bone.
 Turn over the chicken at least once during the cooking process.

 - Now and then, you might see a froth (protein scum) coming up to the surface.
 Skim it off with a ladle and discard.